Articles by Topic

 Luke 22:14-20

 The Passover meal that they were eating had enormous significance.
 The Jewish people had been observing this annual meal for well over a thousand years.
 It commemorates the night of their deliverance from 400 years of slavery in Egypt.
 That night, they were instructed to kill a perfect lamb from their flocks, spread its blood on their doorposts, and eat the meat entirely 2 and in haste.
-God was going to kill the firstborn of every house that did not have the lamb’s blood on it 3.
+God was going to kill the firstborn of every household that did not have the lamb’s blood on it 3.
 In reaction, the Pharaoh was finally going to let them leave, and they needed to be ready to leave quickly (Exodus 12:1-28).
 Jews today still celebrate Passover and the seder meal.

 Christians see the Passover lamb as a foreshadowing of Jesus, the perfect and innocent One who gave His life to bring us deliverance from the death of permanent separation from God.
 Then we have His own words quoted above, that the broken bread symbolizes His broken body, and the wine symbolizes His blood shed for us.